-I have realised only quite recently that we have an ideal technological tool available for “scratching out” such models, in the form of the various tools for interactive geometry which have been available now for over a decade.
-Even more exciting, though, are the possibilities for a new type of tool which has emerged in the past year or so – an integrated geometry and graphing environment.
-The wonderful, free GeoGebra, available for Windows and Macintosh from www.geogebra.at, is such a tool.
-So is the exciting new product from Texas Instruments, TI-Nspire CAS, which will be available for Windows, Macintosh and in handheld form within the next few months, and which offers, not only integration of graphing and geometry, but lists, spreadsheets and the power of computer algebra!
+I have since realised that we have an ideal technological tool available for "scratching out" such models, in the form of the various tools for interactive geometry which have been available now for over a decade.
+Even more exciting, though, are the possibilities for a new type of tool - an integrated geometry and graphing environment.
+The wonderful, free GeoGebra, available for tablets, Windows and Macintosh from Geogebra.org, is such a tool.
+So is the exciting Texas Instruments TI-Nspire CAS, available for Windows, Macintosh, iPad and in handheld form, and which offers, not only integration of graphing and geometry, but lists, spreadsheets and the power of computer algebra!

 The model offered by such tools goes well beyond that which is possible using a piece of paper.
 It is dynamic and capable of generating data which supports the building, first of a graphical model (from the data lists generated) and, then, an algebraic model by potentially replacing the numerical values for the variables in the sketch with symbolic values.

 Using tools such as Locus and Data Capture, or simply having a partner record data points into a list, students are able to use their dynamic model to build a graphical picture, which will aid their understanding and interpretation of the problem situation.
 Even more importantly, it may be used to verify their attempts to build an algebraic model!